 Is There Anything Good About Morning Sickness?

-On the bright side, some studies show that mild to moderate sickness is a sign of a sound and viable pregnancy, with less risk of A miscarriage is a pregnancy loss experienced before 20 weeks of gestation.
+On the bright side, some studies show that mild to moderate sickness is a sign of a sound and viable pregnancy, with less risk of miscarriage.
 Though you may find it hard to make it through your day and get things done with morning sickness, it may make your partner or significant other feel useful by cooking and caring for you.

 Ok, What Cures Morning Sickness?